Using Industrial Internet of Things (IIoT) and CODESYS for car wash management

 CODESYS is the global market leader of manufacturer-independent IEC 61131-3-automation software with over 5 million device licenses sold worldwide.
 The CODESYS system is the basis of a comprehensive suite that covers the entire software side of automation including Industrial Internet of Things (IIoT), communication, Soft PLC, motion, drives, CNC, robotics, redundancy, and visualization.

 With CODESYS you have the right tools to improve and strengthen your market position and industry effectiveness.
 To participate using CODESYS for your industry and specific application, please feel free to contact our North America team at northamerica @codesys.com.

 State of the art textile washing facilities

 Autowaschtechnik AWT AG, founded in 1997 and headquartered in Switzerland, is a well-known supplier of textile car washing facilities.
-The supplier focuses particularly on economical aspects of the system such as the efficient use of energy, local water, and cleaning chemicals, as well as thorough cleaning of waste and process water.
+The supplier focuses particularly on economic aspects of the system such as the efficient use of energy, local water, and cleaning chemicals, as well as thorough cleaning of waste and process water.
 AWT AG also focuses on ensuring consistent cleaning quality and the best possible protection of car surfaces.
 The intelligent control technology of the car wash systems is of vital importance for achieving these goals.
-Even though the systems are standardized, the environmental conditions of each system differ, e.g. in water hardness or typical vehicle soiling.
+Even though the systems are standardized, the environmental conditions of each system differ, e.g., in water hardness or typical vehicle soiling.
 This is why AWT AG not only sells its systems as independent units, but also as turnkey car wash centers under the brand name Soft Car Wash.
 AWT thus has experience both as a plant manufacturer as well as a plant operator.
 This combination of skills, which is unique in the industry, helps to continuously optimize the plants.